-- a) the funds are allocated - i. to a community organization that has applied for the funds in the way stated in the availability notice under section 201B(4); and - ii. in a way that is consistent with the local government's community grants policy; and - b) the amount stated in the availability notice under section 201B(4)(d)(ii) is not exceeded if the allocation is made.
-Section 202(4) of the Local Government Regulation 2012 states a Councillor may make an allocation under subsection (1)(c) only if the amount stated in the availability notice under section 201B(4)(d)(ii) is not exceeded if the allocation is made.
+(i) to a community organisation that has applied for the funds in the way stated in the availability notice under section 201B(4); and

+(ii) in a way that is consistent with the local government's community grants policy; and the amount stated in the availability notice under section 201B(4)(d)(ii) is not exceeded if the allocation is made.
+Section 202(4) of the Local Government Regulation 2012 states a Councillor may make an allocation under subsection (1)(c) only if the amount stated in the availability notice under section 201B(4)(d)(ii) is not exceeded if the allocation 201B(4)(d)(ii) is not exceeded if the allocation 201B(4)(d)(ii) is not exceeded if the allocation is made. b)

+2. COMMENCEMENT OF POLICY

-2.1 This Policy will commence from 1 July 2023.
+This Policy will commence from 1 July 2025.
+2.1